dstackai/dstack/docs/docs/reference/providers/bash.md

 ### Ports

-If you'd like your workflow to expose ports, you have to specify the `ports` property with the number of ports to expose.
-Actual ports will be assigned on startup and passed to the workflow via the environment variables `PORT_<number>`.
+If you'd like your workflow to expose ports, you have to specify the `ports` property with the list of ports to expose.
+You could specify a mapping `APP_PORT:LOCAL_PORT` or just `APP_PORT` — in this case dstack will choose available `LOCAL_PORT` for you.

+!!! info "NOTE:"
+    Ports range `10000-10999` is reserved for dstack needs.
+However, you could remap them to different `LOCAL_PORT`s.

 <div editor-title=".dstack/workflows/app-example.yaml">